endoflife-date/endoflife.date/products/nvidiadriver.md

 While the R390 branch is meant just for security updates for Fermi, usually other branches are for specific toolkits or features, for more information you should [read this document](https://docs.nvidia.com/datacenter/tesla/drivers/#comparison) and [this forum post](https://forums.developer.nvidia.com/t/unix-graphics-feature-deprecation-schedule/60588) to see which branch is for you.

-For the average consumer it is best to use the latest driver supported, even if this is a LTSB.
-If the latest branch is a LTSB, this still contains the latest features available.
+For the average consumer it is best to use the latest driver branch supported by your hardware.

 |   | New Feature Branch (NFB) | Production Branch (PB) | Long Term Support Branch (LTSB) |
 |---|---|---|---|